siapkerjo/blog/_posts/patterns/2023-02-18-scatter-gather-pattern.md

 ---
-title: Scatter Gather Pattern
+title: Scatter Gather Pattern - Designing High-Performing Distributed Systems
-description:
+description: The page explains the Scatter-Gather pattern that is used to parallelize processing tasks in distributed systems.
+The article details the pattern, its implementation and the considerations of using it.
 tags: ["cloud", "scatter gather", "design", "scaling"]
 category: ["architecture", "patterns"]
 date: 2023-02-18